Preparing to climb Europe’s highest mountain: Mount Elbrus

 Sharing is caring!

 Is hiking the 7 summits on your adventure bucket list?
 Mount Elbrus is one of the disputed of the 7 summits.
 Should it be on the list or not?
-Even if it doesn’t make the cut Mount Elbrus is still a formidable mountain and a challenge for any hiker.
+Even if it doesn’t make the cut Mount Elbrus is still a formidable high altitude mountain and a challenge for any hiker.

 What are the 7 Summits?